kpn-dsh/dsh-cli/design/identifiers.md

       in the scope of a pipeline.
     * `ProcessorName` - Human friendly name of an instance of a processor realization in the scope of a pipeline.
-    * `ProcessorProfile` - Specifies the profile that is used when a processor is deployed or started.
+    * `ProfileId` - Specifies the profile that is used when a processor is deployed or started.
 * Resource ids
     * `ResourceTechnology` - Identifies the technical solutions that realize resources.